 - Three letters of recommendation via UBC’s eReference system

-- A resume of your academic training
+- A resume of your academic background

 Do not send paper documents or hard copy media to the Department of Theatre and Film.
 All application material should be sent in with your UBC Faculty of Graduate and Postdoctoral Studies application.